nedimbalihodzic/TurbulenceMitigation_Datasets/README.md

-# ATNet Dataset Evaluation
+# ATNet and TurbNet Dataset Evaluation

-This repository is designed to evaluate the performance and generalization capabilities of [AT-Net](https://github.com/rajeevyasarla/AT-Net) on different publicly available turbulence mitigation datasets.
+This repository is designed to evaluate the performance and generalization capabilities of [AT-Net](https://github.com/rajeevyasarla/AT-Net) and [TurbNet](https://github.com/VITA-Group/TurbNet/tree/main) on different publicly available turbulence mitigation datasets.

 ## 📌 Objective

-The goal of this repository is to **test the impact of training ATNet** on three different datasets and analyze how well the network generalizes across varying types of turbulence distortion.
+The goal of this repository is to **test the impact of training ATNet and TurbNet** on three different datasets and analyze how well the network generalizes across varying types of turbulence distortion.

 ## 📂 Datasets